etch1994/Converted.in-Task/README.md

 ## please find in this repository 9 files

-first and second one: '1)converted.in(Cleaning data & Modeling).html' &
+first and second one: '1)converted.in(Cleaning data & Modeling).html' AND
 '1)converted.in(Cleaning data & Modeling).ipynb',
 this file contains Data assessing, Cleaning, Modeling with extentions(html, ipynb)